Alizadeh128/CodeforFun/README.md

 # CodeforFun
-This repo for my free time programming
+This repository is for my free time coding